 Most food being delivered to individuals during this crisis is coordinated via the council or local charities and religious groups.
 Your father will have received a letter or card through the door.
 If he is able to, get him to ring the number and explain his needs or, if not, do it yourself.
 With some prior arrangement and exchange of contact numbers, it may be that a neighbour could open a can or packet when required.
-Your father (and neighbour) will need to follow the social distancing guidance and leave it on the doorstep and contact them.
+Your father (and neighbour) will need to follow the Staying alert and safe (social distancing) guidance and leave it on the doorstep and contact them.
 It would be wise to also leave a dish or saucepan with a plate to protect the contents.
 Once opened, the neighbour should then leave the dish/saucepan on the step and knock on the door.

 I am a Dad on my own with three young children and I am trying to work from home.
 The children need care and attention and are too young to look after themselves: what can I do before I break down?

 Firstly, do not feel badly about yourself: these are very difficult times.
 Secondly, do not feel guilty: take some time for yourself, when practicable.
 When the children are asleep, treat yourself to some downtime and relax.
 Try to plan your day and know what and how much you can do.
 Take some of the children’s toys and put them away.
 When they get bored you can swap them over at a later time.

 Money Saving Expert has useful information about working if you have others to care for during this crisis.